PhoenixGreen/Cypherpunk-Times/docs/process.md

 What social media content should writers create?

-* Twitter — Initial tweet from writers' Twitter account, this could be done as a single post or thread.
+* Twitter — Initial tweet from @cypherpunktimes' Twitter account, this could be done as a single post or thread.
 Don't forget to include the link.
 * Reddit — Post article excerpt and link to Decred’s reddit page to get more interaction on this platform
 * Bison Relay — Post the full article to the Bison Relay News feed.
 * (Optional) Facebook, Instagram, and TikTok — have generally been low engagement platforms for Decred, but this could also be an opportunity to increase engagement on these platforms